likhilliki/FarmAI/README.md

 History Gallery: Browse all previous detections

+---
-Powered by YOLOv8, Streamlit, and PlantDoc dataset
+*Powered by YOLOv8, Streamlit, and PlantDoc dataset*